-I believe so, I am a huge fan of content but at the same time, I still believe in the power of links.
+I am a huge fan of content but at the same time, I still believe in the power of backlinks.
 And, I am not alone.

 Well, here are some of your best options and the most valuable pieces of advice I could put together.

 Broken links can cause serious damage when it comes to website optimization for search engines.
 Regarding this issue, there are two things you should consider here:

 A. External broken links

 External inbound broken links are hard to spot and even harder to repair.
 In some cases, all you can do is to contact the websites that link back to pages that do not exist on your website and ask them to remove those links.
 Some will comply while others will choose to ignore your request.

 However, there are parts of this problem where you have full control over the issue.
 I am talking about missing or broken internal links and of course, broken or missing outbound links.